HCScorp/ssl/demo/README.md

 ./up.sh
 ```

-Then access Grafana at the address [http://localhost:8086](http://localhost:8086) and verify that there is no data displayed (dashboard `SSL demo`).
+Then access Grafana at the address [http://localhost:3000](http://localhost:3000), connect using the 'admin' user with 'admin' as password and verify that there is no data displayed (dashboard `SSL demo`).

 ## Generate apps and Docker images